pact-foundation/pact-stub-server/README.md

 ### Log Level

 You can control the log level with the `-l, --loglevel <loglevel>` option.
 It defaults to info, and the options that you can specify are: error, warn, info, debug, trace, none.

+### CORS pre-flight requests

+If you specify the `-o, --cors` option, then any un-matched OPTION request will result in a default 200 response.

 ### Pact File Sources